 Absolute Travel, a New York-based company of luxury travel specialists, partnered with American Prairie Reserve to help connect travelers to the breathtaking world of the northern Great Plains.
 Through a visit to Kestrel Camp with Absolute Travel, modern day explorers are able to have an insider’s look into one of America’s largest conservation efforts.
 Like APR, Absolute Travel recently became a member of the Clinton Global Initiative, a solidifying moment in their efforts to participate in the conversation on sustainability and shine a light on the world’s natural treasures.
 We are excited to collaborate with Absolute Travel on our shared commitment to help conserve this region by enabling others to enjoy it, and consequently be motivated to protect it.

 World Wildlife Fund – Northern Great Plains

 World Wildlife Fund – Northern Great Plains (WWF NGP) has been an active and valued science contributor to the American Prairie Reserve project since its inception and was instrumental in developing the concept of a thriving wildlife reserve on Montana’s Great Plains in the early phases of the project.
 Specifically, WWF NGP has worked on the ground with APR on projects such as growing our bison herd, prairie dog recovery and stream and riparian restoration.
-More broadly in the region, WWF NGP has conducted scientific studies to understand the ecological needs of native wildlife species like pronghorn, cougars and grassland birds.
 The WWF NGP program is a Montana-based field program of World Wildlife Fund working throughout the Northern Great Plains eco-region (which includes five states and two Canadian provinces) with landowners, tribes, state and federal agencies, universities, and communities on grasslands conservation.